13 Handy Tips To Make Your Teenager More Responsible

 Be warned!
 This won’t be easy.
 Chores are not fun, at least not for teens.
 But as they grow up, chores will be a part of their lives.
 So, start training today.

 And let there be consequences.
 If your teen fails to do the chores assigned to them, talk with them on what consequences are appropriate and follow through with it.
-Most importantly, teaching them mistakes are wonderful learning opportunities and talk to them about what they learn from their mistakes and how they can make it better going forward.
+Most importantly, teach them that mistakes are wonderful learning opportunities and talk to them about what they learn from their mistakes and how they can make it better going forward.
 That will teach them how to be responsible teenagers.
 Be a role model for them rather than forcing them to do things they do not like.

 protip_icon Do remember